DeniCastro/CompSciAEA/02-Computer_Systems, Sub-sustems and decomposition.md

 - **Outputs**: Information that needs to be displayed or printed for the users of the system.
 - **Storage**: Data that needs to be stored in files on an appropriate medium for use in the future.

-Access the exercises on Google Classroom [Clicking Here](https://classroom.google.com/c/Njg3ODkxNDk2MDQ5?cjc=aog5o2b).
+To access the exercises on Google Classroom, [Click Here](https://classroom.google.com/c/Njg3ODkxNDk2MDQ5?cjc=aog5o2b).